Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Introduction

-One of the major constraints in estimating causal effects in the presence of interference is the large amount of data that are needed to estimate treatment effects based on flexible exposure mappings.
+One of the main limitations in estimating causal effects in the presence of interference is the large amount of data that is needed to estimate treatment effects based on flexible exposure mappings.
 For example, the exposure mapping ``(is treated?, has at least one treated friend?)'' maps to four possible counterfactuals, while the naive generalization to ``(is treated?, has $k$ treated friends?)'' maps to $2 d$ possible counterfactuals where $d$ is the degree of an individual.
 Even this simple generalization can lead to positivity violations if care is not taken in specifying how the potential outcomes interact with exposure mappings.
-With that in mind we aim to develop adaptive estimators for interference that balance the availability of data and the interference patterns themselves.
-That is, we will consider unit specific values of $m_i$ that control the complexity of the potential outcomes for each individual.
-This approach is in the spirit of Constant Treatment Response assumption of \citet{manski2013identification} which suggests that different individuals may have different patterns of global treatment which map to the same counterfactual values.
+With that in mind, our aim is to develop adaptive estimators for interference that balance the availability of data and the interference patterns themselves.
+That is, we will consider unit-specific values of $m_i$ that control the complexity of individual potential outcomes.